Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues clearly target the incorrect choices (novel and song).
-They effectively avoid mentioning movies and describe characteristics of the other choices.
+Both samples clearly point to the wrong answer choices (a literary work and a musical composition), effectively misdirecting the player.
+They do not mention the correct answer.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices